Mediation & alternatives to court

 - find out more information about family mediation and advice on ending a relationship on the Sorting Out Separation website.

 Mediation for civil disputes

 Mediation can be used to resolve a whole range of everyday disputes – including:

 - housing issues

 - contractual disputes

 - community disputes such as nuisance or harassment issues.

 The Small Claims Mediation Service deals with monetary claims under £10,000 that are already going through the courts.
 If both parties agree to using mediation, they will be contacted by the service.
 As most cases are dealt with by telephone, they save the time and the expense of having to go to court.

 The Civil Mediation Directory is an online tool listing a number of local and national civil and commercial mediation providers, all of whom are accredited by the Civil Mediation Council.

-You can search the directory for a mediation provider that is local to you; and the cost of mediation is based on a fixed fee, depending on the value of the dispute.
+Anyone can search the directory for a local mediation provider; the cost of mediation is based on a fixed fee, depending on the value of the dispute.